odoo/documentation/accounting/payables/supplier_bills/manage.rst

 select the appropriate Vendor as this will also pull up any associated accounting or pricelist information.
 From there, you can choose to specify any one or multiple Purchase Orders to populate the Vendor Bill with.
-When you select a Purchase Order from the list, Odoo will pull any uninvoiced products associated to that Purchase Order and automatically populate that information below.
+When you select a Purchase Order from the list, Twenty20 will pull any uninvoiced products associated to that Purchase Order and automatically populate that information below.
 If you are having a hard time finding the appropriate Vendor bill, you may search through the list by